-Permanent loss of benthic habitat from the installation of WTG and ESP monopile foundations would involve an area that is approximately 0.67 acres $(2,711 \text{ m}^2)$ or approximately 0.0042 percent of the total area of the proposed action (see Table 5.3.2-3).
+Permanent loss of benthic habitat from the installation of WTG and ESP monopile foundations would involve an area that is approximately 0.67 acres or approximately 0.0042 percent of the total area of the proposed action (see Table 5.3.2-2).
 Temporary impacts to the benthic habitat would be expected from activities including jet plow embedment of the inner-array cables, jet plow embedment of two circuits that comprise the 115 kV offshore transmission cable system, installation of scour protection devices, construction vessel positioning, anchoring, and the anchor line sweep that is associated with the construction of the proposed action structures.
-Additionally, scour protection using a scour mats at 106 WTGs and rock armoring at 24 WTGs would disturb an additional 11 acres (44,764 m2) or approximately 0.071 percent of the total area of the proposed action.
+Temporary disturbance could be approximately 812 acres or approximately 5.1 percent of the total area of the proposed action with the use of scour control mats (see Table 5.3.2-2).
+Temporary disturbance could be approximately 866 acres or approximately 5.4 percent of the total area of the proposed action with use of rock armoring for scour control (see Table 5.3.2-2).

 Sediments disturbed during cable jetting are anticipated to settle out soon after cable embedment and refill the cable trench and the immediate surrounding area.
 Temporary bottom impacts are anticipated at the post lease geotechnical boring and coring locations but the area disturbed is a negligible amount of the entire site of the proposed action.
 Temporary impacts along the cable installation paths are associated with other components of cable installation activities such as barge positioning, anchoring, anchor cable sweep, and the pontoons on the jet plow.
-Impacts that are associated with the anchor cables used for positioning of the cable lay vessel are anticipated to be temporary, since the invertebrate prey community would recover and the physical characteristics of the sediments would not be altered.
+Impacts that are associated with the anchor cables used for positioning of the cable lay vessel are anticipated to be temporary and localized, since the invertebrate prey community would recover and the physical characteristics of the sediments would not be altered.
 It is anticipated that sediments would be affected to a depth of up to 6 inches (15.2 cm) (Algonquin Gas Transmission Company, 2000).
 Impacts would be minimized with the use of mid-line buoys.
-Frequent anchor repositioning would occur with each anchoring location having disturbances that could be up to five feet deep, but covering a small area of the seafloor.
+Frequent anchor re-positioning would occur with each anchoring location having disturbances that could be up to five feet deep, but covering a small area of the seafloor.
 Jet plow embedment would directly disturb sediments to deeper depths of approximately 8 ft (2.4 m), through the process of injecting high pressure water.
 Since the jetting does not result in excavation of a trench, and the biologically active portion of the sediments are within the top 1 ft, jetting results in a narrower zone of impact to the benthic habitat of demersal fish species than mechanical or hydraulic dredging where sediments are physically removed from the seafloor and either sidecast or loaded on barges for disposal.